KSTAR12163/lqg-macroscopic-coherence/docs/JOURNEY_CONTINUATION.md

 We have built a **production-ready framework** for systematic LQG macroscopic coherence exploration:
 - ✅ Robust numerical infrastructure
 - ✅ All 6 core directions implemented
-- ✅ Enhanced with GPT-5 recommendations
+- ✅ Enhanced with researcher recommendations
 - ✅ Comprehensive documentation
 - ✅ Validated with multiple demos